adith-p/Book-recommendation-system-using-ML-Flask-App/README.md

 # Book-recommendation-system-using-ML-Flask-App
 Welcome to my book recommendation system repository!
-This system uses collaborative filtering to recommend books based on user behavior and preferences.
+This system uses collaborative filtering to recommend books based on user Input.
 It's a powerful tool that can help users discover new books that they'll love.

 In addition to the recommendation system, this project also includes a blogging system where users can share their thoughts and reviews on books.
 Users can also purchase recommended books through affiliate links, making it a convenient and seamless experience.